laravel/docs/queues.md

 #### Batch Connection & Queue

-If you would like to specify the connection and queue that should be used for the batch jobs, you may use the `onConnection` and `onQueue` methods:
+If you would like to specify the connection and queue that should be used for the batched jobs, you may use the `onConnection` and `onQueue` methods:

     $batch = Bus::batch([
         // ...